 In order to sell or supply Alcohol, or to provide Entertainment, or Late Night Refreshment, you must have a Licence from your Local Authority under the Licensing Act 2003.

-Private Clubs must also be licensed for the supply of alcohol and/or entertainment and have separate application forms.
-Under certain circumstances Live Music may not require licensing for those premises authorised for the supply of alcohol for consumption on the premises, see Live Music Act 2012 below.
+Private Members Clubs must also be licensed for the supply of alcohol and/or entertainment and have separate application forms to premises licences.

 Anyone supplying or authorising the sale of alcohol must hold a Personal Licence.